cedeber/concise-rust-book/src/ch01-06-collections.md

 We can get a value out of the hash map by proving its key to the `get` method.
 The result is wrapped in `Some` because `get` returns an `Option<&V>`.

-We can iterates over each key/value pair in a similar manner as we do with vectors, using a `for` loop.
+We can iterate over each key/value pair in a similar manner as we do with vectors, using a `for` loop.

 ```rust
 for (key, value) in &scores {